opconWizard/opcon-docs/docs/objects/machines.md

     and the graphical interfaces report the machine as "down".
   - Valid values range from 1000 (Default) to 60000 milliseconds.
-- **Time Offset from SAM (hours)**: Defines a read-only setting that shows the calculated value of the difference between the Machine\'s time and SAM\'s time.
+- **Time Offset from SAM (hours)**: Defines a read-only setting that shows the calculated value of the difference between the Machine's time and SAM's time.
 This field only appears if the machine has Time Zone Name and Time Offset from UTC (hours) configured, AND the SAM has stored its Time Zone Name and Offset from UTC in the database.